 The New York State Physician Profile is a public website providing information to consumers of healthcare and other stakeholders on currently licensed and registered physicians in NYS.
-The Physician Profile was established in 2000 by the New York Patient Health Information and Quality Improvement Act (PHL §2995 et seq.).
-In 2017, the Physician Profile was one of the Department of Health's most popular sites, averaging over 3.3 million page views per month.
+The Physician Profile was established in 2000 by the New York Patient Health Information and Quality Improvement Act (PHL § 2995 et seq.).
+In 2020, the Physician Profile was one of the Department of Health's most popular sites, averaging nearly 1.9 million page views per month.